marcospgp/marcospgp.github.io/_posts/2022-05-10-a-simple-hash-for-perlin-noise.md

 The second trick is to hash the bytes in a random sequence.
 This sequence is hardcoded for simplicity.

 Without these two tricks, the hash looks much less like pure white noise.
-This is the result if we hash the coordinates as floating point numbers:
+This is the result if we hash the coordinates as floating point numbers, using no tricks:

 ![Hash without tricks from floats]({% link assets/2022-05-10-a-simple-hash-for-perlin-noise/hash-without-tricks.jpg %})

-And this if we hash coordinates as integers:
+And this if we hash coordinates as integers, also with no tricks:

 ![Hash without tricks from integers]({% link assets/2022-05-10-a-simple-hash-for-perlin-noise/hash-without-tricks-int.jpg %})

-Here is the full source code:
+The full source code is below:

 <script src="https://gist.github.com/marcospgp/ed991372f1c814eb21b8b248db258187.js"></script>